Woody2552/Woody-Nano2-Keymap/readme.md

 * Single tap returns to Mouse1

 ## Only 3 Modified Files
+I've inlcuded the compiled firmware file WoodyNano2Keymap.uf2 at the top of the repo.

-You could just download these and drag them into a regular QMK install
+If you want to edit the files you could just download these and drag them into a regular QMK install
 * ...keyboards/ploopyco/nano_2/rules.mk
 * ...keyboards/ploopyco/nano_2/config.h
 * ...keyboards/ploopyco/nano_2/keymaps/WoodyNano2/keymap.c